Early Action Acceptance Rates for the Class of 2029

 Final Thoughts

-With university acceptance rates at their lowest and application numbers at their highest, you're smart to be keeping your eyes on other acceptance rates that may be more favorable.
+With university acceptance rates at some of their lowest and application numbers at their highest, you're smart to be thinking about how to get an edge.

 Congratulations, Students!
 From Crimson Strategists